alina-xd/latent_pref_reachability/README.md

 Each notebook opens with a markdown cell explaining what it does and embeds its key figures (so it reads correctly without rerunning).

 ## Virtual environment
-A single conda env, `reach_pref`, runs all four notebooks (torch 2.7 + CUDA, DreamerV3, DINOv2,
+A single conda env, `reach_pref`, runs all four notebooks.
+Create it with the following commands:
-transformers 5.14 with Qwen3-VL).
-Create it from the pinned spec and register its Jupyter kernel:

 ```bash
 conda env create -f environment.yml